 I came to complementary therapies in my late 20s and I can honestly say it changed my life.
-I had been seriously ill in my late teens with hepatitis, which had followed immediately after a more usual teen disease of glandular fever.
-This double whammy wiped out my immune system and so for many years I suffered poor health fighting one bug and virus after another.
+I had been seriously ill in my late teens with hepatitis, which had followed immediately after a bout of glandular fever.
+This double whammy wiped out my immune system and for many years after I suffered poor health fighting one bug and virus after another.

-Consequently, and unsurprisingly, this led to a spell of depression and its associated stress and tension which in turn led on to a raft of physical aches and pains.
-This situation was not helped at all by also having hyper mobile joints which means that most of my joints move beyond a normal range causing frequent tweaks, pulls and minor injuries.
+Unsurprisingly, this led to a spell of depression and associated stress and tension.
+This in turn led on to a raft of physical aches and pains.
+The situation was not helped at all by also having hyper mobile joints which means that most of my joints move beyond a normal range causing frequent tweaks, pulls and minor injuries.

-It took many years to unwind all the stuff going on in my body and indeed it’s still an ongoing journey for me which I manage with regular therapy sessions myself.
-But when I reflect back I find I do so with gratitude that I was lucky enough to discover so many forms of therapy – physical, talking, herbal and natural – that helped get me where I am today, but the two that I found really amazing were Reflexology and The Bowen Technique.
+It took many years to unwind all the stuff going on in my body.
+Indeed it’s still an ongoing journey for me which I manage with regular therapy sessions myself.
+When I reflect back though I find I do so with gratitude.
+I was lucky enough to discover so many forms of therapy – physical, talking, herbal and natural – that helped get me where I am today, and the two that I found really amazing were Reflexology and The Bowen Technique.
 Time for a change of direction in life and in 2003 I qualified in Reflexology followed by the Bowen Technique in 2010.
-Having originally started part-time I took the leap to become a full time therapist at the beginning of 2016.
+Having worked with the therapies part-time for years I took the leap to become a full time therapist at the beginning of 2016.

 Realising from my own experience how difficult it can be sometimes to separate what’s going on emotionally with what’s going on physically, what fascinated me about these two therapies in particular is how they work on both levels.
 In any one week I can see clients with purely physical injury and musculoskeletal pain and then see clients with depression or anxiety and both can experience great results from the same therapy.
 I could write many more paragraphs about the whys and wherefores of how this can be, but perhaps the main message to take from this is that therapy can and does help lots of people on lots of levels and if you’re still reading this far down this page there’s a very good chance it can help you too!